gauravshankarcan/prom-snow/README.md

 Ensure the Update record does not modify the unique field, however, all other fields in the ITSM record are capable of being modified

 The resolve function will usually be triggered by the last call made by prometheus with that fingerprint.
-Prometheus sets `alert.status` to resolved . this is a clear indication that the request or incident can be resolved.
+Prometheus sets `alert.status` to resolved. this is a clear indication that the request or incident can be resolved.

 ## Build the proxy and generating the test alert

 Let's build a proxy app using the docker image
-Sample Docker file is the app folder. you can build the image and deploy after configuring it based on the above steps .
+Sample Dockerfile is the app folder. you can build the image and deploy after configuring it based on the above steps.
 Ensure all the credentials are passed as environment variables as secrets.

 Let create an alert with label matchers  ``alert=servicenow``